talkiq/circleci-orbs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The architecture diagrams have been updated, if need be
 <!---
-If there are any other related changes which should be reviewed together, or other work whih must be deployed first, have you linked to them and described the interaction?
+If there are any other related changes which should be reviewed together, or other work which must be deployed first, have you linked to them and described the interaction?
 --->
 - [ ] Any external changes/dependencies are linked and described